tiayyba/CYT180_Project2/index.md

 ### Task 2 – Sample the Dataset

-Because the dataset is very large, if Altair AI is not able to handle all of the data due to your system's RAM capabilities, you should randomly sample 30-75% of the data to reduce processing time while building your machine learning pipeline.
+Because the dataset is very large, if Altair AI is not able to handle all of the data due to your system's RAM capabilities, optionally sample 30–75% of the data to reduce processing time while building your machine learning pipeline.
 This step is completely optional.
 I was able to handle 100% of data on my machine with 32GB of RAM.

 ### Task 3 – Data Cleaning

 Perform the following preprocessing steps:

-- Replace the values NaN and Infinity with missing values.
+- Replace NaN and Infinity values with missing values so that downstream operators can process numeric data correctly.
 - Remove rows containing missing values.
 - Ensure all feature attributes are numeric.